navattapaolo/ScanConn/README.md

 <img alt="Static Badge" src="https://img.shields.io/badge/Version%20-%201.0%20-%20black">
 </p>
 <p align="center">
-ScanConn allows you to see connections as you would by running "netstat" in the terminal, but scanning them with virustotal.
+ScanConn allows you to scan your active TCP connections with VirusTotal.
 If you are not sure that malware has been removed completely you can run this tool!
 </p>
 <br>
 <br>
 <h2 align="center">Installation</h2>
 <p>1.
 Extract the. rar file to a folder or clone the repo, and open your OS's folder</p>
 <p>2.
-Create an account or login to VirusTotal, click on your name at the top right and go to "API Key", copy your key and paste it into the file "API-key.txt"</p>
+Create an account or login to VirusTotal, click on your name at the top right and go to the "API Key" section, copy your API Key and paste it into the file "API-key.txt"</p>
 <p>3.
 Execute the installer file as administrator</p>
 <p>4.
 Execute the ScanConn file or type "scanconn" in the CLI</p>